 But remember, nothing is confirmed until you receive a tangible written commitment and money deposit from the tenant, which is why this step is a good practice to facilitate a smooth rental process.

-Before you delist your rental listing and turn away other potential enquirers, make sure you have 1.
-A Letter of Intent as well as 2.
-A Good Faith Deposit from the tenant who wants to secure the room or unit.
+Before you delist your rental listing and turn away other potential enquirers, make sure you have Letter of Intent as well as Good Faith Deposit (or security deposit) from the tenant who wants to secure the room or unit.